Glomerulonephritis at New Victoria Hospital

 If the condition is caused by a problem with your immune system, medications called immunosuppressants may be used.
 Although treatment is effective in many cases, further problems can sometimes develop.
 These include high blood pressure, damage to other organs, chronic kidney disease and kidney failure.
 Our consultants at New Victoria Hospital can give you further advice on your specific condition.

-For more advice on the treatment of glomerulonephritis at New Victoria Hospital, call 020 8949 9000 or use our online contact form.
+If you would like to receive more information on the treatment of Glomerulonephritis at New Victoria Hospital or to make an appointment, please call our Outpatient Department on 020 8949 9020 or fill in our online form.

 Consultant Clinic Times